 Design

 As a result, the 2020 edition has a 16:10 display format, with somewhat thinner borders than the previous model, particularly at the bottom.
-There’s also a nearly borderless keyboard with bigger keycaps, as well as one or two connection modifications that we’ll go over in more depth later in our review.
+There’s also a nearly borderless keyboard with bigger keycaps, as well as one or two connection modifications that we’ll go over in more depth later in our post.

 The new Dell XPS 13 9300, on the other hand, sticks to the conventional design structure, with a small silver-gray or white metal chassis that tapers to the front and therefore loses height consistently.